e-gov/GOVSSO/TechnicalSpecification.md

 **Request**

-An authentication request is a HTTP GET request by which the user is redirected from the client application to GOVSSO for authentication.
+An authentication request is an HTTP GET request by which the user is redirected from the client application to GOVSSO for authentication.
 After completing authentication request in user agent (specified in current chapter), client application's back-end server must perform ID Token request specified in [6.2 ID Token request](#62-id-token-request).

 ***Example GOVSSO authentication request***
 ````